realworldocaml/book/en/prologue.md

 know can also deeply affect how you think about programming and software design.

-But not all ideas about how to design a programming language are created equal.
+But not all programming languages are created equal.
 Over the last 40 years, a few key language features have emerged that together form a kind of sweet-spot in language design.
 These features include:

 * _Garbage collection_ for automatic memory management, now a feature of almost every modern high-level language.